scalapenos/stamina/README.md

 1. Stamina should support pluggable serialization implementations so people can reuse their existing formats and libraries.
 2. Stamina should support code-level configuration options like type classes and macros so it can use all the power provided by the existing libraries.
 3. Stamina should provide explicit support for versioning serialized data (i.e. data is always written together with a version number).
-4. Stamina should provide support for decoupling from the fully qualified class name of serialized classes (i.e. data is always written together with an explicit symbolic key),
+4. Stamina should provide support for decoupling from the fully qualified class name of serialized classes (i.e. data is always written together with a symbolic key),
-5. Stamina should provide explicit and easy to use support for deserializing older versions of stored classes (i.e. migrations).
+5. Stamina should provide an easy to use API for deserializing older versions of stored classes (i.e. migrations).
 6. Stamina should be highly customizable from code while requiring the least possible amount of boilerplate
 7. Stamina should use the Scala type system to prevent common serialization, versioning, and migration problems.